kubernetes/website/content/en/docs/concepts/scheduling/scheduling-framework.md

 example, a pre-bind plugin may provision a network volume and mount it on the target node before allowing the Pod to run there.

-If any pre-bind plugin returns an error, the Pod is [rejected](#unreserve) and returned to the scheduling queue.
+If any PreBind plugin returns an error, the Pod is [rejected](#unreserve) and returned to the scheduling queue.

 ### Bind

 These plugins are used to bind a Pod to a Node.
-Bind plugins will not be called until all pre-bind plugins have completed.
+Bind plugins will not be called until all PreBind plugins have completed.
 Each bind plugin is called in the configured order.
 A bind plugin may choose whether or not to handle the given Pod.
 If a bind plugin chooses to handle a Pod, **the remaining bind plugins are skipped**.